|

 It’s the will to do the work.
 The will to find a way

-(and btw, I’m not necessarily recommending eating beans every day, though dry beans are really cheap, it’s just an example.)
+(and btw, I’m not necessarily recommending eating beans every day, though dry beans are cheap, it’s just an example.)

 The bottom line is, you decide whether there’s money at the end of the month and not the other way around.

-One example I can give from personal experience, was my husband figuring out how to get free produce from our local store
+One example I can give from personal experience was my husband figuring out how to get free produce from our local store

-We quickly realized that there was a lot of usable produce in those boxes! (and also realized that we’d shot ourselves in the foot by designating produce instead of all discards – you should see some of the things we see in the dumpster sometimes!).
+We quickly realized that there was a lot of usable produce in those boxes! (and also learned that we’d shot ourselves in the foot by designating produce instead of all discards – you should see some of the things we see in the dumpster sometimes!).

 We ate a lot of produce varieties we wouldn’t have chosen to eat otherwise, but our grocery bill that way helped us get ahead.

-Now obviously, something like that isn’t a dependable or long term solution, which brings up something else important.
+Now obviously, something like that isn’t a dependable or long-term solution, which brings up something else important.

 It’s not a great trade if you’re eating your least favorite vegetable just because it’s free and turned around only to spend that money on chocolate.